bedimcode/responsive-navbar-scrolling-effect/README.md

 # Responsive Navbar Scroll Effects

-This project is part of a YouTube tutorial in which we build a responsive navbar scroll effects from scratch using HTML & CSS
+This project is part of a YouTube tutorial in which we build a responsive navbar scroll effects from scratch using HTML CSS & JavaScript

 ## 🎬 [Watch the Demo & Code](https://youtu.be/4C5UhlGPb8U)